| Chronic Delayed Food Allergies |

 |

-Adverse reactions have been reported in less than 3 in 1000 doses.
 Allergy drops can prevent the development of asthma in children who are asthma-prone.
 Studies have shown that the development of asthma is many times less likely to develop in children that receive allergy drop therapy.
 This preventative effect lasts for years after completion of treatment with the drops.
-Because allergy drops are painless, they are ideal for use in children, and have received by children as young as 2 years of age.
+Because allergy drops are painless, they are ideal for use in children, and have received by children as young as 2 months of age.
 Long-term compliance is over 95%.

 As noted by the World Health Organization and the Cochrane Study Group out of London, sublingual immunotherapy (SLIT), or allergy drops, have been shown to be a safe and effective alternative to allergy shots, subcutaneous immunotherapy (SCIT).